 In 2015 it only saw an internal upgrade and featured an Intel Broadwell processor with Intel HD Graphics 6000, and a connectivity upgrade to the Thunderbolt 2.
 The 13-inch had also been upgraded with faster flash storage.
 With the addition of the Broadwell processors the MacBook Air found a considerable better battery life.
 The 11-inch version proclaimed 9 hours of wireless web browsing and 10 hours of iTunes movie play.
 The 13-inch model boasts 12 hours of browsing and 12 hours of video playback.

 Unfortunately, neither the 11 nor 13-inch offered a Retina Display.
-The 11-inch MacBook Air has a max resolution of 1366 x 768p, and the 13-inch has a resolution of 1440 x 900p.
+The 11-inch MacBook Air has a max resolution of 1366 x 768p.
+And the 13-inch has a resolution of 1440 x 900p.
 The only way to get the Retina Display is to move further up the Apple line of more expensive laptops.
-MacBook Air prices offer the lowest prices in the Apple notebook series with entry level prices for the 11-inch is $899.99 and the 13-inch’s entry level pricing is set at $999.99.
+MacBook Air prices offer the lowest prices in the Apple notebook series.
+Entry level prices for the 11-inch is $899.99 and the 13-inch’s is set at $999.99.

 Both 2015 models use the 1.6GHz Dual-Core Intel Core i5 processors that also have a Turbo Boost up to 2.7GHz.
-If you feel you need more power you can always opt for an additional fee to a 2.2GHz Dual-Core Intel Core i7 with Turbo Boost to 3.2GHz with the build-to-order models.
+If you feel you need more power you can always opt for an upgraded processor.
+You can get up to a 2.2GHz Dual-Core Intel Core i7 with Turbo Boost to 3.2GHz with the build-to-order models.

 Connectivity: The MacBook Air specs also include 802.11 a/c Wi-Fi, a plenty fast PCIe-based flash storage, integrated Intel HD Graphics 6000, all with the ability to drive 4K Displays at 60Hz.
 It’s equipped with stereo speakers; headphone jack, microphones, and a full back-lit keyboard, a Mini DisplayPort output, a Thunderbolt 2 port, 2 USB 3.0 ports and an SDXC card slot (13-inch model only).